linrongbin16/lin.nvim/README.md

 Solve below issues:

 - Time-costing vim configurations - All behaviors follow community's best practice and most popular editors (just like [vscode](https://code.visualstudio.com/)).
-- Lack of IDE-like editing features - [Coc.nvim](https://github.com/neoclide/coc.nvim) and a bunch of language servers and extensions are embeded.
+- Lack of IDE-like editing features - Language server protocol(LSP) support by [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and a bunch of language servers are embeded.
 - Don't know how to choose/configure/manage vim plugins - All plugins are carefully selected and well cooperated for best performance and user experience, cover most modern editor features (again, just like vscode).
 - Duplicate installation on different OS and machines - All done by one-line command (not on Windows for now), all installations behave the same (the only difference is use command-key on macOS instead of alt-key on Windows/Linux).
 - Naive UI - Pretty colorschemes, icons, opened tabs, file explorer, file status integrated.